tiagofsanchez/blog/content/posts/2020-05-10-The future of work needs smarte collaboration.md

 Now, more than ever, we need to do a better job at collaborating with one another - our office has invaded our home, school seems to have settled into our living room and there is a very blurry line between family and work time.
 As time passes and lockdown continues, that line seems to be disappearing.
 How can we regain it?

-How can we be more collaborative, yet more effective without the need to be constantly communicating? (previous post on the challenges of communication).
+How can we be more collaborative, yet more effective without the need to be constantly [communicating](https://www.tiagofsanchez.com/the-future-of-work-needs-a-new-communication-tool)?
 The world is living the single biggest experiment on the working from home front and I reckon this will forever change the way we collaborate.
 The big question remains, are we going to be able to do that in a smart way?

 # Collaboration